Investing for Beginners: Smart Strategies and Rules to Know

-Investing for beginners can seem intimidating— especially if you’ve made the decision to control your own investments rather than paying an advisor or buying a mutual fund or annuity.
+Getting started with stock market investing can seem intimidating for beginners — especially as you consider the benefits of and transition to controlling your own investments, rather than paying an advisor or buying a mutual fund or annuity.

 Investing for beginners starts with an understanding that every price is determined by supply and demand.